modular-magician/terraform-provider-google-beta/website/docs/r/compute_region_backend_service.html.markdown

   backend in the "force" mode, where traffic will be spread to the healthy VMs with the best effort, or to all VMs when no VM is healthy.
   This field is only used with l4 load balancing.

+The `log_config` block supports:

+* `enable` -
+  (Optional)
+  Whether to enable logging for the load balancer traffic served by this backend service.

+* `sample_rate` -
+  (Optional)
+  This field can only be specified if logging is enabled for this backend service.
+The value of the field must be in [0, 1].
+This configures the sampling rate of requests to the load balancer where 1.0 means all logged requests are reported and 0.0 means no logged requests are reported.
+  The default value is 1.0.

 ## Attributes Reference